fluendo/cerbero/docs/fridge.md

 Apart from the environment hash, a hash is generated per recipe to allow having different versions.
 The recipe hash is taken from a checksum of all the files involving it (the recipe itself + patches) and the version that it's using.
-For recipes using a git repo as a source that means the commit it's based upon.
+For recipes using a git repo as its source, that means the commit it's based upon.

 # What is packaged